pavaris-pm/vdo2img-segmenter/README.md

 # Video-to-image segmenter
-a script to segment images from the given video for constructing an image dataset
+a script to segment images from the given video for constructing an image dataset (adding ArgumentParser is still under develoment)

 ## How to use